AmerNass/JProlog/JProlog/README.txt

 == NI503 - Languages Conception coursework

 == Known limitations:
-As you will see, we chose to complete the implementation the Prolog interpreter, but I only implemented basic features.
-The only terms you can use are constants, predicates and variables (so, for example, I didn't implement lists).
+As you will see, we chose to complete the implementation of a Prolog interpreter, to implement more functionnality.
+In the actual version the only terms we can use are constants, predicates and variables (so, for example, they didn't implement lists).
 Furthermore there are no builtin predicates available, like, for example, there's no less-than predicate ("<") available, no forall predicate, etc. which means that you can only evaluate simple Prolog queries.
 They will,